01-edu/public/subjects/net-cat/net-cat.en.md

 - To see more information about NetCat inspect the manual `man nc`.

-Here is a simple example of connection and transmission between Server-Client by creating a TCP socket between server and client.

-- Open two terminals, one for the server and the other for Client.
-  - Use the following commands for the server side :

-    ```console
-    stuednt$ mawk -W interactive '$0="\033[1;32mServer: \033[0m"$0' | nc -l -p <port>
-    Client: Hello it's the CLIENT talking
-    hello there

-    ```

-  - Use the following commands for the client side :

-    ```console
-    stuednt$ mawk -W interactive '$0="\033[1;32mClient: \033[0m"$0' | nc <host ip> <port>
-    Hello it's the CLIENT talking
-    Server: Hello there

-    ```

-  - To see the host IP use the command `ifconfig` on the server host machine.

 Your project must work in a similar way that NetCat works, in other words, you must create a group chat.
 The project must have the following features :

 - TCP connection between server and multiple clients (relation of 1 to many).